intellectix/EDC-Documentation/docs/embedded-install.md

 ## Overview

-The EDC can be installed into any .Net Framework or .Net Core application as a dll available on [NuGet](https://www.nuget.org/).
+The EDC can be setup with any .Net Framework or .Net Core application as a dll available on [NuGet](https://www.nuget.org/).
 This allows the application to receive the benefits of the EDC outlined in the **[overview](overview.md)** when retrieving data.
 Unlike the Web Application API version of the EDC, the dll allows for simplified data retrieval directly from your controller methods without the need for generating Models.

 ## Installation

-To install the EDC dll, there are a few prerequisits that have to be met:
+To setup the EDC dll, there are a few prerequisits that have to be met:
 1. The EDC requires a pre-existing SQL Server database to be created.
-The connection string is necessary during the EDC installation.
+The connection string is necessary during the EDC setup.
-2. The application **must** be running the latest version of the .Net Framework (v4.7.2) or .Net Core (v2.2.7).
+2. The application **must** be running .Net Framework (v4.6.1 or above) or .Net Core (v2.2.7).

 ### .Net Framework